-One Time, One Meeting is a biweekly column on the practice of Zen meditation.
+One Time, One Meeting is a monthly column on the practice of Zen meditation.
 The columns archived here first appeared in the Alfred Sun, the community newspaper of the village of Alfred, New York.
 Situated in the Finger Lakes region of Western New York, the village is the home of Alfred University, Alfred State College, and the New York State College of Ceramics.

 For the past twenty-five years I have practiced Buddhist meditation in the Zen and Vipassana traditions.
 My earliest training was in Vipassana practice, as interpreted by Western teachers, and in Vietnamese Rinzai Zen, as taught by the Venerable Thich Nhat Hanh.
 I have since studied Japanese Rinzai Zen with Jiro Osho Fernando Afable, former Vice-Abbot of Dai Bosatsu Zendo, and Shinge Roko Sherry Chayat Roshi, Abbot of the Zen Center of Syracuse.
 In November, 2002 I received the jukai precepts in the Hakuin/Torei lineage of Rinzai Zen at Dai Bosatsu Zendo.